CNIB Homepage

 Register for a program today!

-Our free programs are available to Canadians who are blind or partially sighted as well as their families, friends and caregivers.
+Our free programs are available to people who are blind, Deafblind, or have low vision as well as their families, friends and caregivers.
 Explore upcoming programs offered in B.C. throughout the spring!

 Join Us!